Hi there, I’m Jenny. Last time I told you about a day in my life. Today, I’ve got some of the highlights of being a Chemistry student.

 Even as a second year, I still find the demonstrators so helpful.
 They often save the day, giving tips on lab reports and quizzing us on the chemistry behind what we are doing.

 This is one of the main reasons I chose York.
-From my very first contact with the department, I have always been met with kindness and helpful smiles.
+From my very first contact with staff, I have always been met with kindness and helpful smiles.

 My offer letter from the head of admissions referred to specific points I had made in my personal statement.
 He even recommended option modules that fit with my chemical interests, as well as societies that I could consider joining.
 It was small actions like these that made me realise that I would feel welcome at York.

-The support from the department has been ongoing.
+The support from Chemistry staff has been ongoing.
 They are constantly asking for feedback to improve assessments methods, lectures and workload.
 Staff were more than happy to help with some personal issues I faced during my degree.
 It affected my academic work, but they were very understanding.

 Links to research